WA-Department-of-Agriculture/soils/README.md

 We provide a series of [Primers and Tutorials](https://wa-department-of-agriculture.github.io/soils/articles/index.html) to prepare and guide you through this workflow.
+See below for short demo videos and links to the relevant tutorials.

 ## 1. Create a new {soils} project